I’m a schools expert.

 For six years I taught in challenging east London schools before being taken to court by the government for asking a question.
 I eventually became the Guardian’s education columnist and editor of the investigative newspaper Schools Week.

 Since 2013, I have been a columnist for The Guardian and have written for other publications including The Observer, the New Statesman, The TES, and Prospect.

 I regularly use my schools expertise to appear on broadcasts including Radio 4’s Today, Radio 5 Live, BBC London, LBC, Talk Radio, and Sky News.
-(If you want to get in touch for broadcast purposes, I’m on 07764 752 843).
+(If you want to get in touch for broadcast purposes, contact me).

-My teacher training was done through TeachFirst and I received the 2008 Award for Outstanding Teaching
+My teacher training was completed through TeachFirst and I received the 2008 Award for Outstanding Teaching.

 Frequently Asked Questions

 I am accused of being many things, but mostly I am a pragmatist.
 My favourite questions are:

 - What problem are you trying to solve?